Pegah-Asadi/Bellabeat-Case-Study/README.md

 ## 4. Analyze
-In this phase, we performed detailed data exploration and analysis to uncover insights and trends.
+In this phase, I performed detailed data exploration and analysis to uncover insights and trends.
 Below are the steps and technical details of the analysis process.

 ### 4.1 Steps Taken
 1. **Import Necessary Libraries**

-We started by importing essential Python libraries for data manipulation, analysis, and visualization:
+I started by importing essential Python libraries for data manipulation, analysis, and visualization:
 ```python
 import pandas as pd
 import numpy as np